Davidelanz/quantum-robot/docs/README.rst

 of all experience levels.
 For any question, `contact the maintainer <mailto:davidel96@hotmail.it>`_.

-A module example with the docstring standard we adopted is available `here <https://github.com/Davidelanz/quantum-robot/blob/master/docs/example/qrobot_doc.py>`_.
+An example module with the docstring standard we adopted is available `here <https://github.com/Davidelanz/quantum-robot/blob/master/docs/example/qrobot_doc.py>`_.

 Citing `↑ <#contents>`__